jinhojsk515/VSEPR_angle/README.md

 # VSEPR_angle_pytorch
 Predict the VSEPR bond angle & molecular shape with the given number of atoms, with gradient descent.

+(*The code assumes that all bonds are identical and the bond length is 1.)

 Requirements: numpy, pytorch, tqdm, matplotlib